Summer's Last Will and Testament (Lambert): Orchestration

-For the vocal score, the orchestral part was arranged for piano four-hands by Archibald Jacob.
+For the 1937 vocal score, the orchestral part was arranged for piano four-hands by Archibald Jacob.
 In the score, Lambert says he asked Jacob to produce "a clear presentation of the contrapuntal texture of the full score rather than a pianistic transcription".
+In 1947 a limited edition of the score was published with additional drawings by Michael Ayrton.
+300 numbered copies were produced.

 Recording

 Summer's Last Will and Testament has had only one complete commercial recording.
 This was released in 1992 by Hyperion Records, with David Lloyd-Jones conducting the English Northern Philharmonia, the Leeds Festival Chorus, and baritone soloist William Shimell.
-The recording took place in the Leeds Town Hall, and was produced by Christopher Palmer.
+The recording session took place in the Leeds Town Hall, and was produced by Christopher Palmer.
 Palmer's liner notes compare the plague to AIDS, from which Palmer himself would die just three years later.
+The Guardian critic said the 1992 recording had made available to the public "a masterpiece buried for far too long".

 Tapes of a 1965 broadcast conducted by Sir Malcolm Sargent also exist, and there were two notable revivals broadcast during the 1980s and 1990s by the BBC Concert Orchestra and Brighton Festival Chorus conducted by Norman Del Mar (10 May 1986), and by the City of Birmingham Symphony Chorus and Orchestra, conducted by Sakari Oramo (5 October 1999).

 The penultimate movement, the Rondo burlesca subtitled King Pest, written for orchestra alone, has sometimes been performed separately and has been recorded separately (by Norman Del Mar and the English Chamber Orchestra, released in 2007).